This post may contain affiliate links. Please read my disclosure policy for more details.

-Impress for less with these poached pears, an attractive, strikingly simple and guilt-free dessert.
-No flour, no refined sugar, no fat and, last but not least, embarrassingly easy and inexpensive.
+Impress for less with these poached pears, an attractive, strikingly simple, and guilt-free dessert.
+No flour, no refined sugar, no fat, and embarrassingly easy to make!

 If you haven’t tried them before, you ought to do it soon, you will love them!